rlauer6/make-cpan-dist/README.md

 pipeline.

-To be clear, __this is not a comprehensive CPAN distribution creation utility__ and almost certainly will not work more complex Perl modules.
+To be clear, __this is not a comprehensive CPAN distribution creation utility__ and almost certainly will not work for more complex Perl modules.
 It does the basics, and just the basics to create a CPAN tar ball.
 If you have one or more Perl modules that need to get packaged up as part of a namespace you own, then this _might_ work for you.
 If